Purpose of Program Discipline Review

 - Reviews will be prepared at least every five years.
 Career and Technical Education programs may work out some degree of synchrony with external accreditation cycles.

-- SACs will have access to various profiles (demographic, enrollment, and student success, http://www.pcc.edu/ir/program_profiles/index.html and are encouraged to seek additional data as deemed useful from the Office of Institutional Effectiveness.
+- SACs will have access to various profiles (demographic, enrollment, and student success--at http://www.pcc.edu/ir/program_profiles/index.html) and are encouraged to seek additional data as deemed useful from the office of Institutional Effectiveness (IE).

 - Workshops will be held once each term to assist SACs embarking on or in the midst of review preparation.
 Participation by one or more SAC representatives in at least one workshop is expected in the year before the review.

-- SACs will prepare a written report, which will include a narrative section (generally between 15 and 30 pgs) following the 8-point outline above, along with appendices as deemed appropriate to support the narrative.
-The primary audience is intended to be SAC members, PCC administrators, Northwest Commission on Colleges and Universities representatives, and Advisory Committee members.
+- SACs will prepare a written report, which will include a narrative section (generally between 15 and 30 pages) following the 8-point outline provided, along with appendices as deemed appropriate to support the narrative.
+The primary audience for the written report is intended to be SAC members, PCC administrators, Northwest Commission on Colleges and Universities representatives, and advisory committee members.

-- A Presentation/Discussion meeting will be held to provide an opportunity for the SAC to showcase accomplishments as well as challenges, and engage administrators in discussion relating to future directions.
-The agenda is designed by the SAC, not to exceed 90 minutes, to provide for at least 30 minutes for questions and discussion.
+- A presentation/discussion meeting will be held to provide an opportunity for the SAC to showcase accomplishments and challenges, and to engage administrators in discussion relating to future directions.
+The agenda is designed by the SAC, with up to 90 minutes alotted for the presentation, followed by 30 minutes of questions and discussion.

-- The Presentation will generally involve several (if not all) SAC members including part-time faculty members, appropriate administrators and others.
-Some SACs choose to invite different sets of stakeholders, such as support staff, Advisory Committee members, Administrators/Faculty members from other disciplines, and/or current or former students.
+- The Presentation will generally involve several (if not all) SAC members, including part-time faculty, appropriate administrators, and others.
+Some SACs choose to invite different sets of stakeholders, such as support staff, advisory committee members, administrators/faculty from other disciplines, and/or current or former students.

 - The SAC notifies and invites SAC members and all other desired stakeholders.

-- The Dean of Academic Affairs will invite and send the program review to the following administrators: Vice President for Academic and Student Affairs, Campus Presidents, Deans of Instruction, Division Deans with responsibly in the subject area, Director of Institutional Effectiveness, Dean of Instructional Support and others as appropriate.
-SACs should expect be 6-10 of these administrators to attend.
+- The Dean of Academic Affairs will invite and send the program review to the following administrators: the District President and Campus Presidents; the Vice Presidents for Academic Affairs and for Student Affairs; the Deans of Instruction and Deans of Students; Division Deans; Program Directors; the Director of Institutional Effectiveness; the Dean of Enrollment Services; the Directors and Managers of Community-Based Learning, Disability Services, Distance Learning, Information Technology, the Library, PACTEC, and others as appropriate.
+SACs should expect 8 to 12 of these administrators to attend.

 Outline for Academic Program/Discipline Reviews reporting in